camilotejeiro/camilotejeiro.github.io/_posts/2016-03-17-calendar-todo-managing-tasks-with-text-files.md

 > No fancy apps, plain and simple, just a text based planner.

-This post is for those that love the utter simplicity and flexibility of text files (.txt), the following are some advantages you might have heard of :
+This post is for those that love the utter simplicity and flexibility of text linked_files (.txt), the following are some advantages you might have heard of :

-1. You can open text files literally anywhere (your phone, your tablet, your desktop computer ...etc) and they are supported by every operating system I know of (talk about cross-platform).
+1. You can open text linked_files literally anywhere (your phone, your tablet, your desktop computer ...etc) and they are supported by every operating system I know of (talk about cross-platform).

-2. You don't need any special software to open text-files (no calendar, planning apps ...etc. none of that nonsense), hell you can even use a browser (not that you would particularly want to do that).
+2. You don't need any special software to open text-linked_files (no calendar, planning apps ...etc. none of that nonsense), hell you can even use a browser (not that you would particularly want to do that).